-In the summer, ceiling fans should rotate counterclockwise at a high speed to push cool air down.
+In the summer, ceiling fans should rotate counterclockwise (the blades should move from the top to the left, then down to the right, and back to the top). to push cool air down.
 This evaporates perspiration, creating a cooling wind chill effect, and makes a room feel up to eight degrees cooler without changing the temperature in the room.

 For example, if the temperature in a room is 80 degrees, a ceiling fan set to rotate in a counterclockwise direction will make the room feel 72 degrees.
 This allows you to set the air conditioner thermostat at a higher temperature without forgoing comfort.
-Homeowners using a ceiling fan during the summer can save as much as 40 percent on air conditioning bills.
+Homeowners who use ceiling fans during the summer save as much as 40 percent on air conditioning bills.

 Ceiling fans are not just for indoor use.
 If you enjoy spending a sunny summer afternoon outside, choose an outdoor ceiling fan for your patio, porch, or favorite outdoor spot.
 An outdoor fan not only helps you keep cool, but it also keep insects and other unwanted pests at bay.

 See Del Mar Fans & Lighting’s selection of UL approved outdoor ceiling fans.

 In the winter, ceiling fans should rotate clockwise (the blades should move like a clock's hands - from the top to the right, then down to the left, and back to the top) at a low speed to pull cool air up.
 The gentle updraft pushes warm air, which naturally rises to the ceiling, down along the walls and back to the floor.
 This makes a room feel warmer, which allows you to lower the thermostat temperature and decrease the use of heating devices.
 Homeowners who use ceiling fans during the winter save as much as 15 percent on heating bills.